Coveo for Salesforce FAQ

 Is the Modify All Data Permission Required to Access the Coveo Interface Editor in Salesforce?

-Yes, you must enable the Modify All Data permission to access the Interface Editor (see Access the Interface Editor).
+Yes, you must enable the Modify All Data permission to access the Interface Editor in Salesforce.

 Is the Modify All Data Permission Required to Install Coveo for Salesforce or to Index Salesforce Content?